chauvinSimon/IV19/README.md

 This brings us to the topic of **interaction-aware reasoning**.

-## Considering interaction between traffic participants
+## Considering Interaction Between Traffic Participants

 **Interaction-aware probabilistic decision making** is what most teams are targeting.
 The idea is to try to predict how ego actions could impact other traffic vehicles. **Predicting likely responses** is at the core of the human ability to navigate through a dense crowd, for instance in a train station.
 Such a skill is especially important for AD in **cooperative manoeuvres** such as *lane merging* and when considering *Vulnerable Road Users* (VRUs).
 Moreover, it allows for **negotiation between agents**.